Offline looping - aka, running OpenAPS without internet connectivity¶

 Dexcom CGM users have a few different alternatives to retrieve blood glucose values locally for offline use.
 The options to choose from are:

-EASIEST: For either Android or iPhone users, you can plug the CGM receiver directly into your rig via USB.
+EASIEST: For either Android or iPhone G4/G5 users, you can plug the CGM receiver directly into your rig via USB.
 This will pull BGs into the rig directly from the receiver and be used for looping.
-If you are a G4 user, this will also bring RAW BG data into the rig during sensor restarts or ??? times.
+If you are a G4 user, this should also bring RAW BG data into the rig during sensor restarts or ??? times (although multiple users with pediatric model G4 receivers have reported inability to obtain raw data.
+This seems to be related to a firmware difference between adult and pediatric G4 receivers).
 The rig will loop using RAW BGs so long as the BG value is under 150 mg/dl.
 A few notes about how to make the direct-receiver configuration work:

 - Explorer boards built prior to late January of 2017 are not always working well/automatically with a CGM receiver plugged in.
 These boards can be identified by looking to see if they say “2016” on the board’s label tag, as shown in the photo below.
 The boards can be fixed to use a CGM receiver by making a single trace cut, but doing so will disable the board’s the ability to re-flash your Edison.
 Please make sure you have a second Explorer board or another base block or breakout board that you can use to re-flash the Edison if needed before considering this modification.
 For more details, see this issue, and if you decide to make the cut, see this document for details on how to cut the copper trace from pin 61 of the 70 pin connector.
 Cut in two places and dig out the copper between.
 Cut by poking a razor point in.
 Avoid the narrow trace above the one being cut.